Khum1/hangman/README.md

 ## Milestone 3

-I have used the word list and random word generator from milestone 1.
-For this I commented out the print functions and imported the file into milestone 2, making the word chooser a function.
+I have used the word_list and random word generator from milestone_1.
+I imported the file into milestone_2, making the word chooser a function.
-Technologies used: python

 ```python
 from milestone_1 import word, word_list